-When it comes to claiming Social Security early:
+When it comes to claiming Social Security early, know the following:

 - Claiming earlier in life can hurt you.
 The younger you are when claiming benefits, the smaller your monthly check will be.

-- Once you claim Social Security, you’re generally stuck with that same monthly amount (except for cost-of-living increases — for life.
+- Benefits typically remain fixed.
+Once you claim Social Security, you’re generally stuck with that same monthly amount — except for cost-of-living increases — for life.

 - You might regret the decision.
 Many American workers who get Social Security claim their benefits as soon as possible, at age 62.
-But, depending on your health and the work you do, 62 can be too young to quit working.
-Many people want to or need to keep on working after applying for Social Security.
-Also, some retire, and then return to work, even retiring and returning several times.
+But depending on your health and the work you do, 62 can be too young to retire.
+Many people want to or need to keep working after applying for Social Security.
+Also, some retire, and then return to work — or even retire and return to work several times.

 You could lose money

 Your FRA is 66 if you were born between 1943 and 1954.
 For those born in 1955 and later, it increases gradually until reaching age 67 for those born in 1960 or later.
-(When you claim benefits before your FRA you’ll get less Social Security than by waiting until FRA.)
-Here’s how to determine your FRA.
+When you claim benefits before your FRA, you’ll get less Social Security than by waiting until your FRA.
+The Social Security Administration can help you determine your FRA.

-We asked Webster Phillips, senior policy analyst at the National Committee to Preserve Social Security & Medicare, how going in and out of work, or staying on at work, affects a worker’s Social Security benefit checks.
-Phillips is a spokesman for the 34-year-old nonprofit group and, previously, he worked for 31 years for the Social Security Administration.
+We asked Phillips how going in and out of work — or staying on at work — affects a worker’s Social Security benefit checks.
+Phillips previously worked for the Social Security Administration for 31 years.

-Phillips’ advice: If you aren’t yet at FRA, before applying for Social Security benefits, estimate how much you’ll earn from work and look into Social Security’s rules if you intend to work.
-That’s because, for workers collecting benefits before their FRA, special rules apply.
+He has advice if you aren’t yet at FRA: Before applying for Social Security benefits, estimate how much you’ll earn from work, and look into Social Security’s rules if you intend to work.
+Special rules apply for workers collecting benefits before their FRA.

 - There’s no penalty — no matter how much you earn — for working while taking benefits after your full retirement age.
-Once you hit FRA, you can keep 100 percent of what you earn plus all of your Social Security benefits.
-(Here’s a Social Security calculator to help you find your FRA).
+Once you hit FRA, you can keep 100 percent of what you earn plus all your Social Security benefits.
+The Social Security Administration website has a calculator to help you find your FRA.

 - If you work while taking benefits before your full retirement age, you may need to repay part of your Social Security checks during that period.

 - In the year you reach full retirement age, the rules aren’t as strict.
-So in 2017, those who reach full retirement age during the year can earn up to $44,880 before the penalty kicks in, and the rate of the penalty is lower.
-You repay $1 for every $3 earned over $44,880 in the months before your birthday month.
+So in 2018, those who reach full retirement age during the year can earn up to $45,360 before the penalty kicks in, and the rate of the penalty is lower.
+You repay $1 for every $3 earned over $45,360 in the months before your birthday month.
 Starting with the month you reach FRA, the penalty for working ends and you receive 100 percent of your benefits check.
-(Example: If you turn 66 on April 23, 2017, you would pay $1 on every $3 earned in January, February and March in excess of the $44,880 limit.
-Starting in April, the penalty stops.)
+(Example: If you turn 66 on April 23, 2018, you would pay $1 on every $3 earned in January, February and March in excess of the $45,360 limit.
+Beginning with April, the penalty stops.)

 - Don’t be too sad about the money taken from your Social Security checks for the penalties described above.
 You’ll get it back.
 The Social Security Administration explains:

-It is important to note that any benefits withheld while you continue to work are not “lost”.
-Once you reach NRA, your monthly benefit will be increased permanently to account for the months in which benefits were withheld.
+It is important to note that any benefits withheld while you continue to work are not “lost.”
+Once you reach NRA (normal retirement age), your monthly benefit will be increased permanently to account for the months in which benefits were withheld.